 Figure 4: Percentage of patients that experience a respiratory complication in PACU

 This graph shows that on average four per cent of our patients experience a respiratory complication in PACU.
-This is a decrease from five per cent since we last reported in April 2015.
+The average remains consistent since we last reported in April 2017, and is a decrease from five per cent reported in April 2015.